 Sr. No. Particulars Details i.
 Name Ms. Kruti Chheta ii.
-Age 33 years iii.
+Age 34 Years iii.
 Qualification Masters in Management Studies (Finance) & Bachelor in Accounts and Finance iv.
-Past experience Ms. Kruti Chheta has over 9 years of experience in the fixed income market and has been associated with Mirae Asset Investment Managers (India) Private Ltd. for over 6 years as a fixed income analyst.
+Past experience Ms. Kruti Chheta has over 10 years of experience in the fixed income market and has been associated with Mirae Asset Investment Managers (India) Private Ltd. for over 7 years as a fixed income analyst and fund manager.
 Her responsibilities as part of the investment team includes leading the research for managing debt funds.
 Prior to joining the AMC, Ms. Chheta has been associated with AK Capital and Shriram Wealth Advisors.
 At AK Capital, Ms. Chheta was a Fixed Income Analyst for the tenure of ~1 year in a client advisory role, assisting large pension funds with research on fixed income investment opportunities.
-At Shriram Wealth Advisors, Ms. Chheta was a Research Analyst for tenure of ~2 years advising Shriram Life Insurance Company. v.
-Tenure for which the fund manager has been managing the scheme 10 months (Managing since February 1, 2024)
+At Shriram Wealth Advisors, Ms. Chheta was a Research Analyst for tenure of ~2 years advising Shriram Life Insurance Company Other Schemes managed by Ms. Chheta Mirae Asset Corporate Bond Mirae Asset Long Duration Fund v.
+Tenure for which the fund manager has been managing the scheme 1 year and 4 months (Managing since February 1, 2024)